Gambling Prevention in Ohio

 24 Hour Confidential National Helpline

-Gamblers Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.
-Find a local meeting on their website or call the Ohio GA hotline number at 1-855-2CALLGA (1-855-222-5542).
+is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from a gambling problem.
+Find a local or virtual meeting on their website or call the Ohio GA hotline number at 1-855-2CALLGA (1-855-222-5542).

-Problem Gambling Network of Ohio (PGNO) strives to generate awareness, promote education, and be an advocate for quality treatment of problem gamblers in the state of Ohio.
+strives to generate awareness, promote education, and be an advocate for quality treatment of problem gamblers in the state of Ohio.
 PGNO does not take a position for or against legalized gambling.
 While we have a neutral stance regarding gambling, it is our responsibility to advocate for those who are negatively impacted by gambling and ensure any gambling or gambling expansion includes consumer protections to mitigate harm.
-PGNO provides resources for professionals, problem gamblers, and loved one.
+PGNO provides resources for professionals, problem gamblers, and loved ones.
 They also host professional trainings and an annual conference.

-National Council on Problem Gambling (NCPG) Our mission is to lead state and national stakeholders in the development of comprehensive policy and programs for all those affected by problem gambling.
+leads state and national stakeholders in the development of comprehensive policies and programs for all those affected by problem gambling.
 Our purpose is to serve as the national advocate for programs and services to assist problem gamblers and their families.
 And our vision is to improve health and wellness by reducing the personal, social and economic costs of problem gambling.
 The National Council on Problem Gambling operates the National Problem Gambling Helpline Network (1-800-522-4700).
 NCPG has compiled a list of state, national, and international resources on problem gambling issues.
-Find the resources here.

 To date, OhioMHAS collaborates with the Ohio Lottery Commission, local communities, alcohol and other drug treatment providers, county ADAMHS Boards, faith-based entities and others to reduce problem gambling and to establish and improve gambling treatment and prevention services for Ohioans.
 With funding support from the Ohio Lottery Commission, OhioMHAS funds six problem gambling programs statewide in conjunction with alcohol and other drug addiction treatment services.
 The programs are in Athens, Cleveland, Cincinnati, Columbus, Toledo and Youngstown.
 In addition, OhioMHAS coordinates a one-day problem gambling prevention and treatment conference each year during Problem Gambling Week in March.